Food Services

 - Wellness Policy and Procedure ♦ FNS-A001 — Policy outlines the district's responsibility within the school day to provide students with healthful food options, physical activity, and health education programs that promote lifelong well-being.
 Document is available in English | Spanish.
 See also Wellness Procedure (FNS-P002) policy.

-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
+In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.

-- Mail: U.S. Department of Agriculture
+U.S. Department of Agriculture

 Office of the Assistant Secretary for Civil Rights

-1400 Independence Avenue SW
+1400 Independence Avenue, SW

-- Email: program.intake@usda.gov
+program.intake@usda.gov